Mining your data: The European Union's institutions are currently split on Internet privacy reform. Corbis |

 The Story So Far?

-the European Commission and the European Council are debating the path
+The European Commission headquarters in Brussels: the European Parliament, the European Commission and the European Council are debating the path forward for data. |

 At the same time, Reding pledged a "one-stop shop" for the clarification of data protection questions -- a unified EU policy and a clear point of contact for every company.
 Since then, Jan Philipp Albrecht, a Green Party member and the rapporteur for the European Parliament's Civil Liberties, Justice and Home Affairs Committee, has also presented a modified version (the Albrecht draft), reflecting the concerns of the EU's democratically elected legislative body.